titusfortner/sauce-docs/docs/insights/debug.md

 </TabItem>
 </Tabs>

-### Throttle Conditions

-Use the JavascriptExecutor throttle commands to simulate different connectivity conditions that may affect the performance of your app.

-#### `sauce:throttleCPU`
+### `sauce:throttleCPU`

 Mobile devices have less CPU power than most desktops and laptops (or a VM's default configuration).
 Use CPU Throttling to simulate how your app will run on slower systems.

 **Command Parameters**